-One of the most common early signs of dementia, especially in the early stages.
-This is about forgetting recently learned information, or forgetting things like appointments, names and telephone numbers – and not remembering them later; other signs are asking for the same information over and over again.
+Recent memory loss is one of the most common early signs of dementia NHS staff tend to report.
+It involves forgetting recently learned information, or forgetting appointments, names and telephone numbers – and not remembering them later.

-This is different to more typical age-related memory loss which is about sometimes forgetting names or appointments, but remembering them later.
+This is different to: more typical age-related memory loss where someone occasionally forgets names or appointments, but recalls this information later.

 2. Forgetting how to do everyday tasks

-Finding it hard to complete daily tasks might include setting a table, driving to a familiar location or remembering the rules of a favourite game.
+Your parent may start to find it hard to complete daily tasks, these might include the setting of a table, driving to a familiar location or remembering the rules of their favourite game.

-This is different to more typical age-related forgetfulness such as help to record a tv programme or use the settings on a microwave.
+This is different to: more typical age-related forgetfulness such as needing help to record a tv programme or how to use the settings on a microwave oven.

 3. Problems with language

-This may include struggling to follow or join a conversation; it can also include stopping in mid sentence with no idea how to continue.
-Forgetting vocabulary, and the meaning of simple words or using them in the wrong context;
+One of the most common symptoms NHS GPs report is problems with communication and language.
+This may include struggling to follow or join a conversation; it can also include stopping in mid-sentence with no idea how to continue.

 4. Becoming confused in familiar surroundings

-Forgetting where they are and how they got there, along with losing track of dates, seasons and the passage of time.
-Having trouble understanding something if its not happening immediately.
+Your parent may forget where they are and how they got there.
+Along with losing track of dates, seasons and the time this is one of the most tell-tale early onset dementia symptoms.

-This is different to getting confused about the day of the week but figuring it out later.
+This is different to: getting confused about the day of the week but working it out later.

 5. Difficulty in calculating numbers and handling money or balancing the cheque book